Jenna Ushkowitz Pays Heartbreaking Tribute To Former ‘Glee’ Co-Star Naya Rivera

 “I know Naya is watching down on all of us right now,” one fan commented.

-“May she rest in peace & in power. such a beautiful soul taken way too soon. she’ll be missed by many but never forgotten,” another said.
+“May she rest in peace & in power. such a beautiful soul taken way too soon. she’ll be missed by many but never forgotten,” wrote another.

 “This is so beautiful, Jenna.
 My heart is shattered for you, and her friends and family.
 She will be so missed.
-Sending you the biggest hug of love & strength,” a third fan commented.
+Sending you the biggest hug of love & strength,” a third follower remarked.